-Rabat – Morocco’s Ministry of Interior has signed an agreement with the agriculture and health sectors, along with the National Veterinarians Authority, to reduce the Kingdom’s stray dog population through sterilization rather than bullets.
+Rabat – The Ministry of the Interior has signed an agreement with the agriculture and health sectors, along with the National Veterinarians Authority, to reduce the number of stray dogs in Morocco through sterilization rather than bullets.

-The new approach will sterilize and vaccinate Morocco’s stray dogs and return them to their territories.
+The new approach will sterilize and vaccinate stray dogs in Moroccco and return them to their territories.
 This initiative mirrors those taken by various NGOs throughout the country.

 Experts have long proposed this method, known by its abbreviation TNR, as an ethical way to gradually reduce the population of stray dogs.

-Vaccinating Morocco’s stray dogs will effectively decrease the transmission of rabies to humans and eventually eliminate the need for costly preventative treatment, which can range from MAD 600 to MAD 800 ($60 to $80) per person.
+Vaccinating stray dogs in Morocco will effectively decrease the transmission of rabies to humans and eventually eliminate the need for costly preventative treatment, which can range from MAD 600 to MAD 800 ($60 to $80) per person.

 Population control: Morocco’s bad reputation

-Morocco has come under fire in recent years for its method of population control.
+Morocco has come under fire in recent years for its method to control the population of stray dogs.

-In cities around the country, Moroccan authorities have used live ammunition and poisoned food to kill stray dogs.
+In cities across Morocco, local authorities have used live ammunition and poisoned food to kill stray dogs.
 Both methods, while inhumane in their own right, also pose a threat to humans and other animals, including household pets.

 Moroccan authorities have also allegedly killed dogs that had been sterilized, vaccinated, and tagged by local NGOs.